Croquettelunchers/Portfolio/Megan.md

 <span style="color: gray;">This is the main trail function, apologies for PascalCase variables in this project</span>

 Forming the **frequency** to send pooling events is this: Trail duration / the total number of trail objects.
 That timespan is fed to a **Timer** which corresponds to an **IEnumerator coroutine** in regular C# code.
-To determine which Trail Mimic to send the event to, I'm using a common modulo: (The current pooled object +1) % The total amount of pooled objects.
+To determine which Trail Mimic to send the event to, I'm using a common **modulo**: (The current pooled object +1) % The total amount of pooled objects.
-Update "The current pooled object" variable. the timer is then refreshed every time it completes its cycle.
+Update "The current pooled object" variable.
+the timer is then refreshed every time it completes its cycle.

 - As long as the Trail Function is present in the desired state of the state machine, the trails will spawn
     <span style="color: gray;"> Mine is on the root state because I should be stopped.</span>
-- the effect can easily be restyled by simply changing the effect bloc.
+- the effect can easily be **restyled** by simply changing the effect bloc.
-- The objects themselves arent deactivated, to allow direct referencing, their renderer is disabled instead.
+- The objects themselves arent deactivated or destroyed, to allow **direct referencing** their renderer is **disabled** instead.

 <br/>
 ---